Syn-axe/solid-guacamole/_articles/independent-contractor-vs-employee.md

 ## What does this mean in practice?

-A Contractor agreement does not, by itself, create an independent contractor relationship.
-The legal character of the relationship will depend on the applicable legal test and the rights and obligations established between the parties.
+Entering into a contract for services does not, by itself, create an independent contractor relationship.
+Ultimately, whether a worker is an employee or an independent contractor depends on the legal character of the relationship as determined under the applicable legal test.

 For advice specific to your circumstances, consult a qualified Australian legal practitioner.